Claude Monet: Impressionist Who Traveled For Inspiration

 Best Painters In History

-Claude Monet is well known for using the flickering brushwork and open air painting that we refer to as Impressionism.
-Several years after his Impressionist years, his style developed into what we refer to as Post-Impressionism that was primarily done in a studio as opposed to the outdoors that the Impressionism works were generally done.
-In 1874, Monet along with many other artists formed a group that referred to themselves as the Impressionists, which would later define what Impressionism truly was.
+Claude Monet is well known for using the flickering brushwork and open air painting that has come to be known as Impressionism.
+His style later developed into what we refer to as Post-Impressionism that was primarily done in a studio as opposed to the outdoors that the Impressionism works were generally done.
+In 1874, Monet along with many other artists formed a group that referred to themselves as the Impressionists, which would later define that genre of art.
 The group had originally met in the 1860’s and includes: Mary Cassett, Berthe Morisot, Edgar Degas, Camille Pissaro, Pierre Auguste Renoir, and Claude Monet.
 Degas was the only other in the group who would later join Monet in painting Post-Impressionism works.

 Between the years of 1877-1886, the group exhibited their art in eight different exhibitions.
 Although their work began in France, their inspiration spread to the Americas.
 Claude Monet felt some anxiety over the American interest in his work.
 He feared that all his best paintings would go to the United States and not remain in France like he wished.
 He expressed this concern to his art dealer, Paul Durand-Ruel in January of 1886.
 Despite Monet’s wishes, many of his works were sent to America and now reside in the Art Institute of Chicago.

 Stacks of Wheat: End of Summer